Grant Compliance Requirements

 State DOTs can provide information on the state’s compliance review process for subrecipients.

-As stated earlier in this section, FTA has little involvement in the day-to-day 5311 program activities, and it is not regularly involved in the review of individual applications from subrecipients.
+As stated earlier in this section, FTA has little involvement in the day-to-day Section 5311 program activities, and is not regularly involved in the review of individual applications from subrecipients.
 In order to ensure that Section 5311 program funds are being used appropriately, FTA employs contractors to conduct state management reviews every three years (or as necessary).
 According to Circular 9040.1G, the review includes the following:

 - inspection of documentation on file at the regional office